-Rate score reflects the speed with which the student read aloud.
+The Rate score reflects the speed with which the student read aloud.

-Accuracy score reflects the degree to which the client made errors in oral reading.
+The Accuracy score reflects the degree to which the client made errors in oral reading.
 Errors include such mistakes as decoding or sight word recognition, repetitions, omissions, and skipped lines.

-Fluency score is a combination of the rate and accuracy scores.
+The Fluency score is a combination of the rate and accuracy scores.

-Comprehension score reflects how well the student was able to recall and synthesize information from the passages.
+The Comprehension score reflects how well the student was able to recall and synthesize information from the passages.
 Both literal-level and inferential-level comprehension skills are included.

-Index incorporates all four areas listed above, for a global representation of the student’s overall reading ability.
+The Oral Reading Index incorporates all four areas listed above, for a global representation of the student’s overall reading ability.

 Test Description: The Hodson Assessment of Phonological Patterns-Third Edition (HAPP-3) was designed explicitly to assess and analyze phonological deviation(s) of the children with highly unintelligible speech.
 It is an objective, standardized dynamic assessment instrument that is both norm-referenced and criterion-referenced.
 The HAPP-3 was designed to (a) assess and categorize phonological deviations (b) provide a treatment direction for children whose speech is highly unintelligible, and (c) yield post treatment data that can be used for evidence-based practice documentation.
 The HAPP-3 provides a method for systematically sampling and recording phonological deviation in a child’s speech.
 It provides specific and valuable information about substitutions and omissions of sounds by children whose speech is difficult to understand.
 HAPP-3 incorporates pattern-oriented analyses to identify broad patterns of deviation.
 The general types of patterns are (a) Word/Syllable Structures (omissions of syllables, consonants in sequences/clusters, and singleton consonants); (b) Consonant Category Deficiencies (omission and specific substitutions of consonants) and (c) Substitutions and Other Strategies (e.g., assimilations).